vuillaut/cta_mtl_course/README.md

 # Multitask Learning course

-Application example on the Cherenkov Telescope Array simulated data.
+Short course example of machine learning application to the [Cherenkov Telescope Array](https://www.cta-observatory.org/) event reconstruction.
+It has been developed with the great help of [M. Jacquemont](https://github.com/mikael10j)

 You may run it online usng MyBinder: